Ethan deBeau, Viscount Danforth, hated being a drunkard.

 “Amelia, is it?”

 Mick’s mouth curled into a roguish smile.
-“Since you weren’t interested, I’ve become quite friendly with the wee assistant.
+“Since you seem inclined to let another snap her up, I decided it should be me.
+I’ve become quite friendly with the wee assistant.
 Sweet thing.”

 Mac stepped forward.
 “Keep your filthy hands off Mrs. Cartwright.”